ygda-org/programming-guide/sections/section-2.md

 ## Creating stage

-With tilesets, you can make environments with a consistent visual style, without having to draw assets for each seperate part of a game!
+With tilesets, you can make environments with a consistent visual style, without having to draw assets for each separate part of a game!
 You can take some artistic freedom here with your level design.

 You can select the different tiles and paint them in the workspace.
 There is a rectangle tool and erase tool at the top of the bottom dock as well.
 Go ahead and make an interesting and fun level!
 ![making a level](../images/section-2/painting-scene.png)